1LV1/LyuYuting/_pages/personal-statement.md

   * Advancing the alignment technique of 3D top-electrodes integration, enabling the precise control of energy level for various devices.

-  * Quantum simulation of the SSH model utilizing STM hydrogen depassivation lithography technology.
+  * Quantum simulation of the SSH model utilizing STM hydrogen depassivation lithography technique.

   * Experimental realization of the critical phase utilizing the silicon-based quantum dot system.